scalar-labs/scalar-kubernetes/docs/DeployScalarDL.md

 endpoints/scalar-ledger-headless   10.42.40.215,10.42.41.33,10.42.41.8                                 24m
 ```

-## Customize helm value for scalar-ledger and scalar-envoy charts
+## Customize values for scalar-ledger and scalar-envoy charts

 In `${SCALAR_K8S_HOME}/operation/config` contain the helm custom values use for deploying the application in Kubernetes.

-The default helm value are describe in here:
+The default values are describe in here:

 * [scalar-envoy](../charts/stable/scalar-envoy/README.md)
 * [scalar-ledger](../charts/stable/scalar-ledger/README.md)